ozzysmithjones/ozzysmithjones.github.io/Articles/ErrorHandling.md

         fallback; \
     }
 ```
-This is what I ended up using in my projects.
+This is what I ended up using in my projects instead of exceptions/option types.
+Every part of the program validates itself with asserts.
+This allows me to quickly fix issues as soon as they are found (just like unit testing), and in release mode these asserts switch to an error-recovery model to make the experience more user friendly.